 One evening, we took part in a guest version of the Maasai Olympics – spear throwing, high jumping, spirited laughter.
 It was joyful, but also meaningful: a nod to the real initiative that replaces lion hunting with sport as a rite of passage.

-The food was exceptional.
-Elegant without pretence, local without being rustic.
+The food was excellent — refined but unfussy, and celebrating local ingredients.
 Think grilled grass-fed Kenyan beef with Chyulu Hills herbs, deeply flavourful garden-fresh soups, and cassava crisps with sundowners.
 Every detail – from the silver service to the Maasai-guided walks – felt intentional.
 Well-established yet still something of a hidden gem, Finch Hattons is a place of rare character that very much deserves its time in the spotlight.

 Into the Wild: Finch Hattons, Tsavo West